Information

 This service offers a streamlined pipeline for training and validating models using a bank of pre-computed features and datasets.
 Newly trained models are immediately available for use after saving, enabling rapid prototyping and rollout of updated models.
 All trained models are automatically calibrated, and provide estimates of uncertainty alongside predictions.

 Model training uses a set of custom solvers.
-Gaussian Processes (GPs) use an exact solver.
-Gradient Boosting Machines (GBMs) are Gradient Boosting Decision Trees that use an XGBoost-like algorithm and are trained using a Histogram-based solver.
-Linear models are trained using the closed-form solution for Linear Regression, and Iteratively Reweighted Least Squares (IRLS) for Logistic Regression.
-Support Vector Machines (SVMs) are trained using Sequential Minimal Optimization with heuristics that leverage second-order information to accelerate convergence.
-The performance of these solvers is comparable to other widely used machine learning libraries.
+Gaussian Processes are solved exactly.
+Linear models are trained using coordinate descent.
+Logistic regression is trained using Iteratively Reweighted Least Squares with coordinate descent for the inner solve.
+Support Vector Machines are trained using Sequential Minimal Optimization and second-order information to accelerate convergence.
+Solver performance is comparable to commonly used machine learning libraries.